hackaninstant/lightmeter/README.md

 # lightmeter
-A Lightmeter for photographers, modified for for the Arduino Nano 168.
+A Lightmeter for photographers, modified for the Arduino Nano 168.

 This fork slashed down the code to fit into an ATMEGA 168 which only has 16K memory.
 The original required 27K.
 Features that were removed from master: